-2.75 Period of approval of nomination-Subclass 457 (Temporary Work (Skilled)) visa and Subclass 482 (Temporary Skill Shortage) visa
+2.75 Period of approval of nomination-Subclass 457 (Temporary Work (Skilled)) visa, Subclass 482 (Skills in Demand) visa and Subclass 482 (Temporary Skill Shortage) visa

-- (1) This regulation applies in relation to a nomination by a person of an occupation in which any of the following (the nominee) is identified as the person who will work in the occupation: - (a) a holder of a Subclass 457 (Temporary Work (Skilled)) visa; - (b) a holder of a Subclass 482 (Temporary Skill Shortage) visa; - (c) an applicant or a proposed applicant for a Subclass 482 (Temporary Skill Shortage) visa. - (2) An approval of a nomination ceases on the earliest of: - (a) the day on which Immigration receives notification, in writing, of the withdrawal of the nomination by the approved work sponsor; and - (b) 12 months after the day on which the nomination is approved unless, at that time, there is a visa application made by the nominee on the basis of the nomination that has not been finally determined; and - (ba) if a visa application made by the nominee on the basis of the nomination is finally determined or withdrawn after 12 months after the day on which the nomination is approved-the day on which the visa application is finally determined or withdrawn; and - (c) the day on which the nominee is granted a Subclass 482 (Temporary Skill Shortage) visa; and - (d) if the nomination is of an occupation for a Subclass 482 (Temporary Skill Shortage) visa in the Short-term stream or the Medium-term stream-the nomination end day, unless, on the nomination end day: - (i) the person is a standard business sponsor; or - (ii) there is an application for approval as a standard business sponsor made by the person before the sponsorship end day in relation to which a decision has not been made under subsection 140E(1) of the Act; and - (e) the day on which an application mentioned in subparagraph (d)(ii) is refused; and - (f) if:
+- (1) This regulation applies in relation to a nomination by a person of an occupation in which any of the following (the nominee) is identified as the person who will work in the occupation: - (a) a holder of a Subclass 457 (Temporary Work (Skilled)) visa; - (ab) a holder of a Subclass 482 (Skills in Demand) visa; - (b) a holder of a Subclass 482 (Temporary Skill Shortage) visa; - (c) an applicant or a proposed applicant for a Subclass 482 (Skills in Demand) visa. - (2) An approval of a nomination ceases on the earliest of: - (a) the day on which Immigration receives notification, in writing, of the withdrawal of the nomination by the approved work sponsor; and - (b) 12 months after the day on which the nomination is approved unless, at that time, there is a visa application made by the nominee on the basis of the nomination that has not been finally determined; and - (ba) if a visa application made by the nominee on the basis of the nomination is finally determined or withdrawn after 12 months after the day on which the nomination is approved-the day on which the visa application is finally determined or withdrawn; and - (c) the day on which the nominee is granted a Subclass 482 (Temporary Skill Shortage) visa or a Subclass 482 (Skills in Demand) visa; and - (d) if the nomination is of an occupation for a Subclass 482 (Skills in Demand) visa in the Specialist Skills stream or the Core Skills stream-the nomination end day, unless, on the nomination end day: - (i) the person is a standard business sponsor; or - (ii) there is an application for approval as a standard business sponsor made by the person before the sponsorship end day in relation to which a decision has not been made under subsection 140E(1) of the Act; and

-- (i) the nomination is of an occupation for a Subclass 482 (Temporary Skill Shortage) visa in the Short-term stream or the Medium-term stream; and - (ii) the person's approval as a standard business sponsor is cancelled under subsection 140M(1) of the Act; - the day on which the person's approval as a standard business sponsor is cancelled; and - (g) if the approval of the nomination is given to a party to a work agreement (other than a Minister) and the nomination is of an occupation for a Subclass 482 (Temporary Skill Shortage) visa in the Labour Agreement stream-the day on which the work agreement ceases.
+- (e) the day on which an application mentioned in subparagraph (d)(ii) is refused; and - (f) if: - (i) the nomination is of an occupation for a Subclass 482 (Skills in Demand) visa in the Specialist Skills stream or the Core Skills stream; and - (ii) the person's approval as a standard business sponsor is cancelled under subsection 140M(1) of the Act; - the day on which the person's approval as a standard business sponsor is cancelled; and - (g) if the approval of the nomination is given to a party to a work agreement (other than a Minister) and the nomination is of an occupation for a Subclass 482 (Skills in Demand) visa in the Labour Agreement stream the day on which the work agreement ceases.